With the Alternative Vote (AV) your constituency gets a Member of Parliament (MP) the majority support.

 The Alternative Vote is designed to deal with vote splitting.
 Under Westminster’s First Past the Post system, a candidate the majority dislike can win, if the majority split their votes across multiple candidates.

-In the United States, the Alternative Vote is often called Instant Runoff Voting (IRV).
+In the United States, the Alternative Vote is often called Ranked Choice Voting (RCV).

 If more than half the voters have the same favourite candidate, that person becomes the MP.
 If nobody gets half, the numbers provide instructions for what happens next.

 The counters remove whoever came last and look at the ballot papers with that candidate as their favourite.
 Rather than throwing away these votes, they move each vote to the voter’s second favourite candidate.
 This process is repeated until one candidate has half of the votes and becomes the MP.